folkzb/magalu/mgc/cli/docs/object-storage/buckets/policy/set/help.md

-# Set policy document for the specified bucket
+# Set policy document for the specified bucket.
+The policy can be provided as a direct JSON string or a file path using @./policy.json.

 ## Usage:
 ```bash